Jyugo015/MAD-Guardians/Database.md

 # Firestore
 Here are some common methods on handling data in Firestore.
 ## Data Insertion to Firestore
+with the documentId set to be the userId
 ```
 User newUser = new User("userId123", "John Doe", "email@example.com");
 // Example Firestore save